yao2137/YOLO_CNN/README.md

 	1. Edit the notification section in config.yaml to configure SMS and email alerts.
 	2. Use the notification.py module to add new notification channels (e.g., push notifications).

-Testing and Validation

-Unit Tests

-Run unit tests to ensure the system is working as expected:

-python -m unittest discover -s tests -p "test_*.py"

-Validation

-	•	Test the system with various real-life scenarios:
-	•	Simulate falls, fast movements, and crawling.
-	•	Test activity classification for sitting, lying, and eating.

-Future Enhancements

-	1. Behavior Analytics Dashboard:
-	•	Develop a web-based interface to display behavior logs and reports.
-	2. Improved Behavior Classification:
-	•	Add support for more complex behaviors like group interactions.
-	3. Multi-Camera Support:
-	•	Extend to handle video streams from multiple cameras simultaneously.
-	4. Cloud Integration:
-	•	Store behavior logs and snapshots in the cloud for remote access.

 FAQs

 Q: How does the system detect dangerous events?